Interact with CD/DVD burners: burn, eject, erase.

 Drive Selection Criteria

 Some functions of drutil operate on a specific drive.
-Since any number of drives may be available, and they may come and go at any time, the device selection arguments provide a method for selecting among them.
+Since any number of drives might be available, and they come and go at any time, the device selection arguments provide a method for selecting among them.

 The candidate list starts out as a list of all attached drives.
-One or more arguments of the form -drive drive(s) may be specified.
+One or more arguments of the form -drive drive(s) can be specified.
 Each argument has the effect of narrowing the candidate list, depending on what drive(s) is.
-It may be:

 - A positive decimal number, assumed to be a 1-based index into the candidate list.
 The candidate list is trimmed to just that device.